hashicorp/terraform-provider-azurerm/website/docs/ephemeral-resources/key_vault_certificate.html.markdown

 * `key_vault_id` - (Required) Specifies the ID of the Key Vault instance where the Certificate resides, available on the `azurerm_key_vault` Data Source / Resource.

 * `version` - (Optional) Specifies the version of the Key Vault Certificate.
-Defaults to the current version of the Key Vault Secret.
+Defaults to the current version of the Key Vault Certificate.

-**NOTE:** The vault must be in the same subscription as the provider.
+~> **NOTE:** The vault must be in the same subscription as the provider.
 If the vault is in another subscription, you must create an aliased provider for that subscription.

 ## Attributes Reference